appliedtelekinetics/blog/_posts/2015-10-17-ancient-history-part-1.md

 tags: []
 comments: true
 ---
 Before Sapphire really existed, there was just the idea: can you make a Bluetooth remote-control fit inside the hands of a crutch?
-At the time I didn’t know a thing about micro-controllers, electronics or 3D printing but I still needed to create a proof of concept device.
+At the time I didn't know a thing about micro-controllers, electronics or 3D printing but I still needed to create a proof of concept device.

 Using a handful of off-the-shelf hardware, a soldering iron and some hand tools, the proof of concept was built in a month of weekends.